 The attachments field allows you to attach files stored in your SharePoint Team site.
 You can also upload files from your computer, but be aware that they will be uploaded to SharePoint as well.

 The comments field allows you to leave quick notes related to your task.
 While helpful for large tasks with a lot of steps, note that Planner will only send email notifications to who are assigned to the cards.
-At this time, Planner comments do NOT support @mentions in comments, so if you want this functionality added, let Microsoft know here.
+At this time, Planner comments do NOT support @mentions in comments.

 See something missing or incorrect?
 Want to see more posts like this?
 Let us know in the comments!